zupit-it/pipeline-templates/README.md

 Thus, it is easy to understand that the workflows uses a specific technology or application to execute the wanted action.

 ## Reusable Workflows
-Here we list the main workflows to use with the examples of how to use them.
-Since some workflows are grouped together (e.g. the common workflows as you will see), here we skip the details of the *step* workflows already grouped to focus only on the most important ones.
-If you would like to get more details of these tasks, just look at this [doc](docs/GROUPED_STEP_WORKFLOWS.md).

 In all the examples, we set *secrets: inherit* to pass all secrets to the reusable workflows, but it is also possible to pass a subset of secrets.

 In addition, we added for all *step* workflows the input *LABELS* as GitHub does not allow to set the *runs-on* from the caller side, but only inside